 You’re not done yet, are you?
 You still have to pick them all up and put them in the trash can or bags.
 Now, simply scoot the leaves into a trash can on its’ side, or use the blade edge to scoop them up to drop into bags.
 That’s right, it’s also a really big dustpan / leaf shovel.
 Pro-User Tip: Use two (2) Peace Brooms like giant salad tongs to pick up small to even large piles, and save your back from bending.

 Is that all there is to it?
 Not yet.
 Peace Broom truly is a year-round tool clearing snow, as a snow shovel, and sweep-clearing un-even, cracked surfaces & pavers, as well as clearing snow off your driveway & walkways.
 You will find it faster and easier than a snow shovel for lighter snow, but not great for chopping up icy, packed, or driven on snow.
 A personal favorite: you can even use it to clear snow off your car and windshield.
 Peace Broom also clears standing water like a wave-shooting squeegee, too.
-Indoors, you can also blow pet hair under & behind furniture (caution: use small strokes, so the hair doesn’t get all over your furniture).
+Indoors, you can also blow pet haircut out from under & behind furniture (caution: use small strokes, so the hair doesn’t get all over your furniture).